rimedelis/os-setups/ubuntu-23-clean-install.md

 ### Enable Night Light and Dark Style

-Settings > Screen Display > Night Light -- set to "Sunset to Sunrise"
+Under the "Screen Display" tab, set the "Night Light" to "Sunset to Sunrise".

-Settings > Appearance > Dark Style
+Under the "Appearance" tab, enable "Dark Style".

 ### Enable weather forecast on calendar's sidebar (check if equivalent snap exists?)